jaydamani/jshell/README.md

 # JShell

-JShell is a posix(ish) toy shell with most of the commonly used features and minimal dependencies (only readline to be exact).
+JShell is a unix-like toy shell with most of the commonly used features and minimal dependencies (only readline to be exact).

 This started as a "Build your own shell" challenge by [codecrafters](https://app.codecrafters.io/courses/shell/overview) to explore c and learn more about stuff like parsers and memory management.
 Currently, the end goal is to make it fully POSIX compliant and add some more QOL features.